-That’s exactly what responsive ecommerce web design Toronto accomplishes.
+That’s exactly what responsive ecommerce web design Calgary accomplishes.
 Using HTML5+CSS3, augmented by media queries, a basic website design can be made to display properly on any size and style of device, from a PC (2560px) down to an iPhone (320px).

 Media queries, coupled with a fluid proportion-based grid, allows the site to query the display type and max-width, which then allows the CSS3 to tailor the display accordingly according to the device.
 Shifts from 3 columns to 2 columns are implemented fluidly and transparently, with displays optimized for the characteristics of each device.

 What is Gained by Responsive Ecommerce Web Design?